kacperks/Fractal_Engine/README.md

 # Similar projects

-## Fractal Engine is inspired by these projects
+## Fractal Engine was inspired by these projects

 ### Rootex
 <a href = "https://github.com/sdslabs/Rootex"> Github page </a>